BHFDSC/CCU007_03/code/README.md

 The detailed rules are shared in the folder "Phenotype".

-The corresponding R codes have been shared in CHAMPION project: Congenital Heart Audit: Measuring Progress In Outcomes Nationally https://github.com/UCL-CORU/CHAMPION-work-stream-2.
+The corresponding R codes and code list in csv have been shared in CHAMPION project: Congenital Heart Audit: Measuring Progress In Outcomes Nationally https://github.com/UCL-CORU/CHAMPION-work-stream-2.

 Step 4